isotopp/isotopp.github.io/content/posts/2022-04-15-sql-engineering-guidelines.md

       On Mac and Windows, with case-insensitive filesystems, they will be the same table.
 - **Be consistent with column names.**
 - **Do not use MySQL keywords or reserved words as column names.**
-    - [MySQL 8 list of reserved words](https://dev.mysql.com/doc/refman/8.0/en/keywords.html) lists keywords, reserved words, new keywords and reserved words - none of them should be used.
+    - [MySQL 8 list of reserved words](https://dev.mysql.com/doc/refman/8.0/en/keywords.html) lists keywords, reserved words, new keywords and reserved words - none of them should be used, even if some of them technically can be used.
     - If you must, quoting table and column names (`` `table_name` ``.`` `column_name` ``) avoids reserved word problems completely.
     - Theoretically, using backticks it is possible to have column names and table names that contain spaces, or even emoji.
       Don't even think about that, much less try it.